-For Craigkelly we recommend the DM log for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
-The XB16K is for those with the most marginal signals.
+For Craigkelly we recommend the DM log for strong signal areas, the Log36 or the Yagi18K for medium signal areas, or Yagi 18A or XB10A for poor signal areas, the latter aerial being particularly well suited to loft mounting.
+The XB16A is for those with the most marginal signals.
 The dimensions and test performance of the aerials can be found on the relevant tables.

 Craigkelly television transmitter (Pre DSO).
 (Pictures MB21)

 The close up on the right shows (from the top) the digital transmitting arrays for CH39 and CH42 MUXES, the analogue transmitting arrays and the other digital MUXES (under the glass fibre shroud), the FM radio transmitting arrays (note the mixed polarity) and at the bottom, well to be honest I`m not sure what they were !